Teenage Boy Riding Bike Gunned Down In Drive-By Shooting In Fairhill, Police Say

-PHILADELPHIA (CBS) — Deadly gun violence claimed another young life in Philadelphia.
+PHILADELPHIA (CBS) — Gun violence claimed another young life in Philadelphia.
 Officers are trying to piece together what led up to a drive-by shooting that killed a teenager in Fairhill.

 Police identified the victim as 17-year-old Javeth Reynoso.
 He’s the eighth juvenile homicide of the year in Philly.
 The deadly shooting was captured on camera.